stephenswyoung/stephenswyoung.github.io/projects.md

     btn_class: "btn--primary"
 ---

-# Projects

 A few things I’ve built and researched.
 Each card includes a quick summary, tech used, and links to the paper or write-up.
+Thanks for checking it out!

 {% include feature_row %}